Budlum/BudZKVM/README.md

 ## Current Focus

-The active engineering focus is the Plonky3 0.5.2 prover stabilization track:

-1. Keep the workspace compiling with the new Plonky3 generic configuration model.
+1. Maintain a clean workspace using the Plonky3 0.5.2 generic configuration model.
-2. Make `bud_stark` the primary proving path used by `Plonky3Adapter`.
-3. Preserve bincode-compatible proof bytes for CLI and L1 integration.
-4. Stabilize the two-phase trace architecture: main trace first, auxiliary trace after Fiat-Shamir randomness.
-5. Prepare `folder.rs` and `sub_builder.rs` for real cross-table lookup/permutation constraints.
-6. Expand tests so every prover refactor has immediate feedback.
+2. Leverage the `bud_stark` core for production-grade LogUp Cross-Table Lookups (CTL).
+3. Ensure Register and Memory consistency via two-phase auxiliary trace accumulators.
+4. Optimize constraint degrees (reduced from 7 to 5) for faster proof generation.
+5. Expand automated testing for all major opcode families and memory operations.
+6. Bound program identity and public inputs for full protocol soundness.

 ## Book-Style Documentation